arogozhnikov/demuxalot/README.md

 - Pro: all cells come through the same pipeline, so preparation/biological variation effects are cancelled out from analysis automatically.
   Also experiments are much cheaper!
-- Con: we don't know cell origin
+- Con: we don't know cell origin, everything is mixed!

-Demultiplexing step that demuxalot completes solves the con: it guesses genotype of each cell by matching reads coming from cell against genotypes.
+Demuxalot solves the con:
+it guesses genotype of each cell by matching reads coming from cell against genotypes.
+This is called *demuxltiplexing*.

 Herophilus uses scRnaSeq to study cells in organoids with multiple genetic backgrounds at scale.

 ## Comparisons

 Demuxalot shows high reliability, data efficiency and speed.
-Below is a banchmark on PMBC data with 32 donors from [preprint](https://www.biorxiv.org/content/10.1101/2021.05.22.443646v2)
+Below is a benchmark on PMBC data with 32 donors from [preprint](https://www.biorxiv.org/content/10.1101/2021.05.22.443646v2)

 <img width="1434" alt="Screen Shot 2021-06-03 at 6 03 12 PM" src="https://user-images.githubusercontent.com/6318811/120730293-07cdd300-c496-11eb-8a9c-62c8b8cf9847.png">